Escape to the Chateau axed by Channel 4: upcoming ninth series will be the last

-Escape to the Chateau axed: Forthcoming series will be last on Channel 4 for Dick Strawbridge & Angel Adoree
+Escape to the Chateau: ninth series will be last on Channel 4 for Dick & Angel Strawbridge

 The Strawbridge family confirm that the ninth season of Escape to the Chateau will be their last.

-Channel 4 has axed popular reality television series Escape to the Chateau.
+Channel 4 has announced that popular reality television series Escape to the Chateau wll be ending after it’s upcoming ninth series.

-The programme followed Dick Strawbridge, Angel Adoree and their children as they renovated their French chateau.
+The programme followed Dick Strawbridge, Angel Strawbridge and their children as they renovated their French chateau.

 Over the years, viewers have watched as Dick and Angel transferred their home from worn out building to stunning home that they also use as an events venue..